JerryZhaoLab/JerryZhaoLab.github.io/openings.md

  <br>

 **Technician**<br>
->We seek a research laboratory technician, who will provide technical support for a research laboratory that includes assistance in genomic data analysis, experimental procedures, animal care, and general lab support. <br>
+/*We seek a research laboratory technician, who will provide technical support for a research laboratory that includes assistance in genomic data analysis, experimental procedures, animal care, and general lab support. <br>
-*Requirements*<br>
+*Requirements*<br>*/
 > B.S. or B.A. in computer science, biology, bioengineering, or related field.
 Minimum 1 year of previous research lab experience.
 Experience with bioinformatics, molecular biology, cell culture, and lab animals is a plus.
 Ability to work independently with attention to details.
 Good communication skills.<br>
  <br>